Skyshader77/Lacryma-Hydra/chapter11.typ

 "As confident as my detection of fevers, my love.
 Nix, dispose of it.
 There must have been an error for all of those who had consorted with the rebellious Aishula have had their head and their descendants’ mounted on a pike by Emperor of Kings nineteen summers ago."

-"Why the long face, Phoenix Egg?" hovered Serena around Nix.
+"Why the long face, Phoenix Wing?" hovered Serena around Nix.
 She juggled a hefty pouch of gold in her hands.
 Another nobleman had fallen victim to those scheming hands.
 Seduction and thievery were after a potent combination.

 "The medallion," said Nix showing the still locked object.